jayaguirre/DataVisualization/src/Assignment5 - Scales, Axes, Transitions/README.md

 ### Part 3: Animation
 When changing the circle colors, the animation transition will have a duration of 1.5 seconds, using **d3 transitions** in response to the button presses.

-### Extra Credit
-#### Position Transitions (up to 10%)
-Add two buttons to the webpage that will toggle the *x*-coordinate of your circles, alternating between `SATV` (the value you started with above) and the cumulative score, `SATM + SATV`.
-The button to choose `SATV` values should have id `SATV`, and the button for the cumulative score should have id `SAT-cumulative`.

-For full credit, this transition should be animated.
-In addition, the axes and tick marks will need to be animated as well!

 ## Included files

 * `README.md` - This file.